prashik24/Shop-Card/README.md

-why u are   pranay how arre you are doing . power of know things hii bro how are u cutie presahik bhbbhjjbbfdgb go to hell bro  hi every one hopw are y guys how to calcute bd
+why u are   pranay how arre you are doing . power of know things hii bro how are u cutie presahik bhbbhjjbbfdgb go to hell bro  hi every one hopw are y guys  hwllosnjxjsd how to calcute bd

 prashik  sunnys springs dale school bhandara  best jounery of life 10 . hello evberyone